-- Peter Neville was appointed as FRDC Chair. - The FRDC commenced R&D focused on the needs of the recreational fishing sector under the guidance of a new working group. - The FRDC joined the new Council of Rural Research & Development Corporations charged with instigating high-level reports to the Minister for Agriculture, Fisheries and Forestry concerning, for example, national rural RD&E strategy and priorities and assessment of current delivery mechanisms. - Following a board review of its functions, the board issued its first corporate plan to guide its own activities.
+- The FRDC joined the new Council of Rural Research & Development Corporations charged with instigating high-level reports to the Minister for Agriculture, Fisheries and Forestry concerning, for example, national rural RD&E strategy and priorities and assessment of current delivery mechanisms. - Following a board review of its functions, the board issued its first corporate plan to guide its own activities.
 The aim was to make the FRDC more effective as a successful business delivering outcomes to its stakeholders.
-It included seven corporate strategies: - 1.
+It included the following seven corporate strategies: - 1.
 Demonstrate the rate of return on R&D investment. - 2.
 Evaluate options for alternative business models and implement the preferred model. - 3.
 Conduct a business efficiency review. - 4.
 Build and maintain effective industry and government partnerships. - 5.
 Develop an effective communication plan. - 6.
 Establish a national investment allocation framework for public-good R&D. - 7.
 Develop mechanisms to deliver better adoption of fisheries R&D results. - Changes were introduced to reduce the time spent by the board evaluating R&D projects and devolving more of that function to experts in industry and government.
-More emphasis was to be placed on thematic development of R&D. - The FRDC launched Co-management: Managing Australia's fisheries through partnership and delegation, a report of the FRDC's national working group on fisheries co-management.
-Since fisheries managers cannot manage wild fish only the behaviour of fishers and, to a severely limited extent, some aspects of the ecosystems on which they depend it is known that far closer collaboration is needed for "total ecosystem" management of fisheries.
-Genuine interaction and partnerships are at the heart of co-management, but practical ways of achieving it have proved exasperatingly difficult.
+More emphasis was placed on thematic development of R&D31. - The FRDC launched Co-management: Managing Australia's fisheries through partnership and delegation, a report by the FRDC's national working group32 on fisheries co-management.
+Since fisheries managers cannot manage wild fish only the behaviour of fishers and, to a severely limited extent, some aspects of the ecosystems on which they depend far closer collaboration is needed for "total ecosystem" management of fisheries.
+Genuine interaction and partnerships are at the heart of co-management, but practical ways of achieving it had proved exasperatingly difficult.
 This practical "How to" guide provided a flexible framework to be applied at various levels of co-management.
 It was widely hailed by industry and fisheries managers.